What can I expect on my first visit?

 The American Academy of Pediatric Dentistry (AAPD) recommends that children first see a dentist as early as six months of age and no later than one year of age.
 During this time, your child’s baby teeth will be coming in and your dentist can examine the health of your child’s first few teeth.
 After the first visit, be sure to schedule regular checkups every six months.

-What are Dr. Andrew Gomes’s credentials on cosmetic dentistry?
+What are Dr. Dianne Galan’s credentials on cosmetic dentistry?

 How Does the Park Hill Dental Team Keep Up-to-Date On All of the Current Techniques & Materials?

-Dr. Andrew Gomes loves being a dentist.
-It is not only his job but also his passion.
-He routinely attends over the required amount of continuing education hours each year.
+Dr. Dianne Galan loves being a dentist.
+It is not only her job but also her passion.
+She routinely attends over the required amount of continuing education hours each year.
 We all stay up-to-date at a rate that most dentists do not, and you’ll be able to tell through the quality of our dentistry and the technology in our office.

 I Have a Temporary Crown on My Teeth.
 What Happens if it Breaks or Falls Off?